RT-Thread/rt-thread/bsp/stm32/docs/STM32_Nucleo-144_BSP_Introduction.md

 ### Terminal tool - PuTTy

-If you have no terminal tool software available, you can download *PuTTy*:
+If you don't have a terminal tool software available, you can download *PuTTy*:

 >  https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html